 Any tips for ensuring the Western Union transfer are smooth?

 To make sending and receiving payment to China more convenient and more comfortable, you can follow the following points.

-- Make sure that you have written the Fist and last name/Family name correct.
+- Make sure that you have written the Fist and last name/Family name correctly.
 Sometimes the payment gets delayed due to a mistake of the word.

 - If you detect some fault or mistake on recipient information, immediately contact Western Union location for correction.

 - Do not show any business information for transfer as the western union does not allow a transaction for commercial purposes.

 - One Chinese recipient can receive a payment of 50,000 USD per year.
 Before making payments, make sure to check the remaining quota.

 Special notes when using Western Union to send money to China: